mro201/FleetSense/docs/psi_vs_performance_metrics.md

 ## Why these don't contradict each other

-The features driving the PSI spike (`lat_mean`, `lon_mean`) ranked low in permutation importance — the model was never relying on them much to begin with.
+The features driving the PSI spike (`lat_mean`, `lon_mean`) ranked low in permutation importance.
+The model was never relying on them much to begin with.
 So a real, substantial shift in the input distribution can happen without moving accuracy or predictions, because the model isn't using that signal to decide.